- Florida Visitor’s Arrest, Resolution, Expungement

 Will You Have to Travel Back to Florida

 People who live out-of-state rarely have to return to Florida to complete this process.
 In the last 20 years, we have never had to have someone travel from outside of Florida.
 That does not mean it will never happen.
-If the Court requires a hearing and your presence, then arrangements will have to be made.
+If the Court requires a hearing and your presence, then arrangements will have to be made, however I have yet to have this happen.

 Will The Distance Cause Unnecessary Delays